 Goodrich, the site’s PRP, leads site investigation and cleanup activities, with oversight provided by EPA and SCDHEC.

 Site Cleanup Plan

-In June 1995, EPA excavated 604 cubic yards of contaminated soil and 80 cubic yards of contaminated sediment and removed them from the site.
-This removal action eliminated the potential for off-site contaminant migration.
+In 1995, EPA dug up 604 cubic yards of contaminated soil and 80 cubic yards of contaminated sediment and removed them from the site.

-Over the years, modifications have been made to the ground water treatment system to make it more effective.
-Since the last major modification to the system in January of 2000, the ground water treatment system has treated more than 128 million gallons of ground water and successfully removed over 162 pounds of benzene, 606 pounds of 1,2-dichloroethane, 388 pounds of ethylbenzene, 34 pounds of methylene chloride, and over 774 pounds of total xylenes.
+As of 2011, the pump-and-treat system has treated more than 170 million gallons of ground water and successfully removed over 172 pounds of benzene, 637 pounds of 1,2-dichloroethane, 499 pounds of ethylbenzene, 34 pounds of methylene chloride and over 774 pounds of total xylenes.

-EPA has conducted a range of community involvement activities at the Kalama Specialty Chemicals site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, interviews, fact sheets, and public meetings on cleanup activities and updates.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices, interviews, fact sheets and public meetings.

 Beaufort County Library